kyma-project/api-gateway/README.md

 ## Prerequisites

-- recent version of Go language with support for modules (e.g: 1.12.6)
+- recent version of Go language with support for modules (e.g: 1.20)
 - make
 - kubectl
-- kustomize
+- k3d
-- access to K8s environment: minikube or a remote K8s cluster
+- access to K8s environment: k3d or a remote K8s cluster

 ## Details